Avian Influenza

 • The strain of H5N1 avian influenza circulating around the world since late 2021 is different than strains that caused H5N1 outbreaks in previous years.
 To-date, the current H5N1 strain circulating in birds does not appear to easily infect people.

 • Sporadic human cases infected with the currently circulating H5N1 strain have been reported worldwide.
-To-date, case patients report significant contact with infected birds prior to detection of H5N1 virus, and human-to-human transmission is not suspected.
+To-date, case patients report significant contact with infected birds or other animals, or with environments where these animals have been present prior to detection of H5N1 virus, and human-to-human transmission is not suspected.

-• People who have job related contact with domestic or wild birds, or those who own poultry should be aware of the risk of exposure to avian influenza so that they can take proper precautions and wear appropriate personal protective equipment (PPE)
+• People who have job-related contact with domestic or wild animals, or those who own poultry, livestock, or other animals should be aware of the risk of exposure to avian influenza so that they can take proper precautions and wear appropriate personal protective equipment (PPE)

-• As a precautionary measure, people who have had known contact with infected birds will be contacted by public health to discuss risk and symptom monitoring.
+• As a precautionary measure, people who have had known contact with infected birds or other animals will be contacted by public health to discuss risk and symptom monitoring.

 What can I do?

-You should wear recommend personal protective equipment (PPE) if you have contact with sick or dead poultry, their feces, or anything in their coop or when entering any structures where there are sick or dead poultry present.
+You should wear recommend personal protective equipment (PPE) if you have direct or close (within six feet) contact with sick or dead wild and domesticated animals, their feces, or anything in their environment or when entering any structures where there are sick or dead animals present.
+Do not prepare or eat uncooked or undercooked food or related uncooked food products, such as unpasteurized (raw) milk, or raw cheeses.

 Recommended PPE and how to safely remove it